gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods12.md

 Write a function called "find_shortest_element".

-Given a list, "find_shortest_element" returns the shortest string within the given list.
+Given a list of strings, "find_shortest_element" returns the shortest string within the given list.

 Notes:
 * If there are ties, it should return the first element to appear.